ContentRicher/contentricher/README.md

 # contentricher
 ContentRicher - Enriching editorial content to address different knowledge levels

+## 📘 License

+ContentRicher is licensed under the MIT license.
+For more information check the LICENSE file for details.

 ## 🙏 Supported by

 - Media Tech Lab [`media-tech-lab`](https://github.com/media-tech-lab)